 Associated with this misuse, negative side effects and health conditions become a concern.
 Heart problems and overdosing have become immediate issues to address.
 A well-informed student can understand the risks they are taking.
 Being young, impressionable, and forced to produce at a Universities highest level, doesn’t always lead to making the right choices.
 During the off-time of Summer is a great opportunity to reintegrate students into a healthy lifestyle.

 Getting Back on Track

-If you, as a college student, classmate or are the parent of someone who is facing stimulant misuse or opioid addiction to cope with the pressure of college, please reach out to us.
+If you, as a college student, classmate, or are the parent of someone who is facing stimulant misuse or opioid addiction to cope with the pressure of college, please reach out to us.
 We can start the process of recovery this Summer.
-Let’s get students back on track to successfully complete their degree and provide the tools to healthy productivity for years to come.
+Let’s get students back on track to successfully complete their degree and provide the tools for healthy productivity for years to come.